edxmorgan/uvms-simulator/doc/hil_setup.rst

 Prerequisites
 -------------
 1. **BlueOS Architecture**
-   Ensure that your BlueOS installation is running on the **aarch64** architecture.
+   Ensure that your BlueOS is running on the **aarch64** architecture.

 2. **BlueOS ROS 2 Extension**
    - Install the BlueOS ROS 2 extension on your aarch64 BlueOS system.